 Phishing for Tax Tool Credentials

-Phishing remains one of the most common tax fraud techniques.
+Phishing remains one of the most common tax fraud techniques, so learning how to identify phishing links can be helpful.
 In another recent scam reported by the IRS, this phishing scam attempts to steal passwords and data by tricking tax professionals into “signing” a new (but fake) e-Services user agreement—a legitimate online tool for tax professionals from the IRS.
 One example—in a fake email claiming to be from “e-Services Registration,” and using the subject line of “Important Update about Your e-Services Account,” the phishing email informs the tax preparer that “We are rolling out a new user agreement and all registered users must accept its revised terms to have access to e-Services and its products.”
 The scam then uses a link to redirect the victim to a fake site to review and accept the agreement.
 While on the site, the victim is asked to provide user names and passwords.

 Human Resources Staff are Prized Targets